Teaching

 - B12 – The Inner Ape: Hominin Origins and Evolution (coordinator)

-I also contribute to the first-year Evolution and Behaviour course of the Natural Sciences Tripos (Part IA, link).
+I also contributed to the first-year Evolution and Behaviour course of the Natural Sciences Tripos (Part IA, link).

 From 2017 to 2020, I taught courses in paleoanthropology to undergraduate students enrolled in Bachelor in Medical Sciences (University of Pretoria) and Bachelor of Science with Honours in the field of Palaeontology degree (University of the Witwatersrand) in South Africa.
 I delivered lectures on: